HandyBananaMan/GMESagaSaved/Superstonk/2021-05-26/DD/posts_markdown/GME_-_The_Mother_of_All_Short_Squeezes_MOASS_Thesis_Summarized_and_broken_d...md

 * Regulates delivery of assets
 * Reports on trading data

-# 3.6* - MSM (Mainstream Media)
+# 3.6 - MSM (Mainstream Media)

 Though not a traditional market participant (as in they are not trade/financial entities) the [MSM](https://www.investopedia.com/terms/m/media_effect.asp) is worth noting due to its role in influencing the financial atmosphere and landscape

+* The MSM (specifically the Financial Media in this case) overall is motivated through sponsors and through ratings
+   * They often cover topics based on what their sponsors want them to cover, and/or those that are more likely to draw many viewers
+* The Financial Mainstream media comes in many forms
+   * News Articles
+   * Blogs
+   * Television
+   * Newspaper

-# 4 - IMPORTANT MARKET/TRADE MECHANICS (MOASS)
+# 4 - IMPORTANT MARKET/TRADE MECHANICS

 ## 4.1 - Failures to Deliver (FTD)

-* [FTDs](https://www.investopedia.com/terms/f/failuretodeliver.asp) occur when a buyer of a stock ends up not having the money to purchase the stock that they traded for OR, **when a short seller does not own the stock at the time of settlement**
+[FTDs](https://www.investopedia.com/terms/f/failuretodeliver.asp) occur when a buyer of a stock ends up not having the money to purchase the stock that they traded for OR, **when a short seller does not own the stock at the time of settlement**

 * FTDs are one of the main check-balances to naked shorting, so very high amounts of Failures to Deliver are indicative of this
-   * Spoiler: GME and AMC have tons of FTDs reported
+   * Spoiler: GME has tons of FTDs reported
+* FTDs are supposed to be covered within a specific time period in order to avoid violation of regulatory rules

+**Cycles**

+>Our understanding regarding the "rules" of T+21 and T+35 Cycles was constructed in [The SECs Key Points About Regulation SHO](https://www.sec.gov/investor/pubs/regsho.htm)

+T+21 Cycle

+When there are Failures to Delivery that are not satisfied by the required time period (T+4 for Short Sales and T+6 for Long Sales, a Market Maker must satisfy the FTD within 13 days following the T+4/6

+* If it was for a long sale that Failed to Deliver, T+6 (7 Days including the trade day) plus another 13 consecutive days (14 Days including the failed settlement day), amounts to 21 days (this is where the T+21 Cycle comes From)

+T+35 Cycle

+If a FTD passes through T+21, there is a maximum time of 35 calendar days after the initial trade date that the firm clearing the trade must pre-borrow (purchase) the share to satisfy the FTD

+* In theory, to avoid breaking the rules, Failures to Deliver must be satisfied some time within 35 Calendar Days of the trade date

 ## 4.2 - Margin